CBD Oil Guide: Complete Guide to Types, Spectrum and Benefits

 Do You Need a Prescription for CBD Oil?

 No, you do not need a prescription to buy CBD oil in most countries.
-CBD products are sold as wellness products or dietary supplements, not as medications.
+CBD products are sold as wellness products, not as medications.
 You can purchase CBD oil freely from online shops and health food stores.

 A prescription is only required for medical cannabis products with high THC content, which are classified as medications and dispensed by pharmacies.
 CBD oil with low THC content (within legal limits) is a different product entirely and can be bought without a prescription.